 Laura Ritter Allio found out she had breast cancer in April of 2017, at the age of 32.

 To raise awareness that breast cancer can and does happen to young women, she decided to create weekly videos updating viewers on her diagnosis, her treatments, and her family life.
+Check out her first video here.

 Article continues below